 Policy on Related Party Transactions (RPT)

-This policy is formed as a part of Corporate Governance Framework as per requirement of Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (the ‘ SEBI (LODR) Regulations, 2015’) and also in terms of Section 188 of the Companies Act, 2013 and the rules made thereunder.
+This policy is formed as a part of Corporate Governance Framework as per requirement of Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (the ‘ SEBI (LODR) Regulations, 2015’) as amended from time to time and also in terms of Section 188 of the Companies Act, 2013 and the rules made thereunder.

-- To regulate transactions between the Company and its Related Parties with a view to ensure that such transactions are executed on an arm’s length basis and in a transparent and fair manner.
+- To regulate transactions between the Company, its subsidiaries and its Related Parties with a view to ensure that such transactions are executed on an arm’s length basis and in a transparent and fair manner.

 - To seek necessary approvals of the AC/Board/shareholders as may be necessary, after providing necessary information to them in the prescribed manner.

 - To outline the procedures for identification, review, approval, disclosure and reporting of such transactions.